yashu1wwww/500-Auto-Youtube-Comments-Using-Localhost/README.md

 in 12 line in code change if you needed other comments inside ...

-in 20th line change with your required movie url...
+in 20th line change with your required movie video url...

-thats all done the url will open in that opened localhost chrome and automatically do the comments....
+thats all done the url will open in that opened localhost chrome and automatically done the 500+ auto comments....

 in cmd enter